 LinkedIn is the world’s largest professional network with over 900 million members in more than 200 countries and territories.
 It’s not only a platform for job seekers, but it’s also a powerful tool for businesses to connect with potential clients, partners, and employees.
 LinkedIn offers a range of features and tools that make it a valuable resource for B2Bs, but many businesses struggle to fully leverage the platform’s potential.

 When it comes to B2B marketing, it’s all about expertise.

-And sure, you can accomplish this through strategic marketing of the company itself – but positioning your business as an expert is a lot easier when you can point to the expertise of each of your employees as individuals, as well.
+You want to demonstrate to your target audience that your company is the leader in your field, the go-to resource for industry wisdom and experience—one could even say, the expert.
+And sure, you can accomplish this through strategic marketing tactics of your company itself, but positioning your business as an expert is a lot easier (and wiser) when you can point to the expertise of each of your employees as individuals, as well.

 What it boils down to is this: Your company’s employees each need personal brands.

 The combined strength of each of their brands will augment your company’s identity and cement your position as an industry leader much more quickly than simply marketing the company alone.
 The key is to let the company brand flavor each individual’s personal brand, so they integrate harmoniously.